NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 ```

 ### ![icon](_static/skill/38px-NGSUISkillGunbladeFocusOverdrive.png) Gunblade Focus Overdrive
 Activating OD will start a short animation.
-After the activation you will be granted buffs for a short time period.
+After the activation, you will be granted buffs for a short time period.
 For more information on the buffs check out [Gunblade Focus Overdrive](#skill-tree-gunblade-focus-overdrive)

 Re-activating OD while it's in effect, unleashes a powerful finishing move that generates a special zone similar to the visuals seen in the PB.